 Luckily, the UK is one of the very few exceptions from this trend.
 Although there’s more to do, on their objective of creating a safe environment and equally accessible higher education, the UK universities really stand out from the crowd.
 They’re establishing different sectors within their campuses that deliver specific services for the LGBTs, including emotional support.

 Acclaiming to be such a friendly environment for this community, the number of people who are publicly stating their sexual orientation is higher than ever.
-As of 2016 statistics, more than a million people accepted to likely be bi-sexual, gay or lesbian.
+According to the statistics of the Office for National Statistics, as of 2016, more than a million people accepted to likely be bi-sexual, gay or lesbian.
 This is a sign that the LGBTs in UK are feeling safer to openly state their sexuality assignment.
 And since this is true for university campuses too, then it’s a clear indication that British higher education is LGBT-friendly.

 There is a range of actions which universities in the UK apply, aligned with their commitment to creating a welcoming environment for LGBT students.
 These include the types of LGBT students and staff social events, evening talks or summer campings.
 The following are some other ways universities can deliver supportive services to these students: